 StatsCan Labour Force Survey--What's Going On?

 We are regularly receiving reports that Statistics Canada is bullying citizens into participating in ongoing Labour Force Survey (LFS).
-Selected households are asked for their personal employment information several times over a period of months.
+Selected households are asked for their personal employment information several times over a period of many months.

 return to home